-As of December 31, 2022, we had approximately \$1,640.6 million of outstanding borrowings under the Credit Facilities, \$325.0 million in aggregate principal amount outstanding of senior unsecured notes comprised of \$170.0 million in aggregate principal amount of the November 2025 Notes and \$155.0 million in aggregate principal amount of the November 2027 Notes and short-term borrowings of \$379.1 million.
-The weighted average stated interest rate on our principal amount of outstanding indebtedness as of December 31, 2022 was 7.16%.
-We intend to continue borrowing under the Credit Facilities in the future and we may increase the size of the Credit Facilities or issue additional debt securities or other evidences of indebtedness (although there can be no assurance that we will be successful in doing so).
-For more information on our indebtedness, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources."
+As of December 31, 2023, we had approximately \$2,837.4 million of outstanding borrowings under the Credit Facilities, \$1,050.0 million in aggregate principal amount outstanding of Unsecured Notes and \$323.0 million in aggregate principal amount outstanding of the 2023 CLO Secured Notes.
+The weighted average stated interest rate on our principal amount of outstanding indebtedness as of December 31, 2023 was 8.12% (excluding deferred financing costs, deferred issuance costs and unused fees).
+We outstanding of the 2023 CLO Secured Notes.
+The weighted average stated interest rate on our principal amount of outstanding intend to continue borrowing under the Credit Facilities in the future and we may increase the size of the Credit Facilities or sisten additional debt securities or other evidences of indebtedness, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources."
 Our ability to service our debt depends largely on our financial performance and is subject to prevailing economic conditions and competitive pressures.
-The amount of leverage that we employ at any particular time will depend on our investment adviser's and our board of trustees' assessments of market and other factors at the time of any proposed borrowing.
+The amount of leverage that we employ at any particular time will depend on our Adviser's and our Board's assessments of market and other factors at the time of any proposed borrowing.
 We are currently allowed to borrow amounts such that our asset coverage, as calculated pursuant to the 1940 Act, equals at least 150% after such borrowing (i.e., we are able to borrow up to two dollars for every dollar we have in assets less all liabilities and indebtedness not represented by senior securities issued by us).

-The Credit Facilities and the Unsecured Notes impose financial and operating covenants that restrict our business activities, including limitations that could hinder our ability to finance additional loans and investments or to make the distributions required to maintain our status as a RIC.
+The Credit Facilities, the Unsecured Notes and debt securitization issuances impose financial and operating covenants that restrict our business activities, including limitations that could hinder our ability to finance additional loans and investments or to make the distributions required to maintain our status as a RIC.
 A failure to renew the Credit Facilities or to add new or replacement debt facilities or to issue additional debt securities or other evidences of indebtedness could have a material adverse effect on our business, financial condition and results of operations.

-The following table illustrates the effect on return to a holder of our common stock of the leverage created by our use of borrowing at the weighted average stated interest rate of 7.16% (excluding deferred financing costs, deferred issuance costs and unused fees) as of December 31, 2022, together with (a) our total value of net assets as of December 31, 2022; (b) approximately \$2,344.6 million in aggregate principal amount of indebtedness outstanding as of December 31, 2022 and (c) hypothetical annual returns on our portfolio of minus 10% to plus 10%.
+The following table illustrates the effect on return to a holder of our Common Shares of the leverage created by our use of borrowing at the weighted average stated interest rate of 8.12% (excluding deferred financing costs, deferred issuance costs and unused fees) as of December 31, 2023, together with (a) our total value of net assets as of December 31, 2023; (b) approximately \$4,210.4 million in aggregate principal amount of indebtedness outstanding as of December 31, 2023 and (c) hypothetical annual returns on our portfolio of minus 10% to plus 10%.